openshift/ci-docs/content/en/docs/architecture/retester.md

 - In level repo `enabled: false` means disabled repo.
 Nothing can change that.
 - In level org `enabled: true` means enabled org and all its repos.
 But repo itself can be disabled.
 - In level org `enabled: false` means disabled org and all its repos.
 But repo itself can be enabled.
-- In level retster `enabled` doesn't do anything.
+- In level retester `enabled` doesn't do anything.

 ### Back-off
 Retests are paused after three attempts against one base/PR HEAD combination, and the PR is explicitly held (`/hold`) after nine retests of a single PR HEAD.